sleede/fab-manager/doc/environment.md

 In production and staging environments, the session cookie won't be sent to the server unless through the HTTPS protocol.
 If you're using Fab-manager on a non-public network or for testing purposes, you can disable this behavior by setting this variable to `true`.
 Please, ensure you know what you're doing, as this can lead to serious security issues.
+<a name="LOCKED_SETTINGS"></a>

+    LOCKED_SETTINGS

+A comma separated list of settings that cannot be changed from the UI.
+Please refer to https://github.com/sleede/fab-manager/blob/master/app/models/setting.rb for a list of possible values.
+Only the system administrator can change them, with the command: `ENV=value rails fablab:setup:env_to_db`

 <a name="internationalization-settings"></a>
 ## Internationalization setting.